exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 That would be the case for `struct example_2`, defined above.

 A struct is returned in the same manner, ie, if possible in a single register.
-If more than 16 bytes are necessary, the function gets a memory address as an implicit first argument (in `rdi`).
+If more than 16 bytes are necessary, the function takes a memory address as an implicit first argument (in `rdi`).
-The struct should be placed on this memory location and `rax` should have the address of that memory location.
+The struct should be placed on this memory location and this location's address should be returned in `rax`.

 #### Alignment